bob-fornal/work-notes/Cloud/AWS/CSAA/cantrill/IAM-Accounts-and-AWS-Organizations.md

 * Trust Policy
 * Permissions Policy

-Temporary Security Credential allow a role to be assumed: `sts:AssumeRole`.
+Temporary Security Credential allows a role to be assumed: `sts:AssumeRole`.

 ## IAM Roles - When to Use